+peek_plugin_base.PeekVortexUtil.peekClientName = 'peek-client'

+The vortex name for the Client service

+'''

+'''

+peek_plugin_base.PeekVortexUtil.peekDesktopName = 'peek-desktop'

+The vortex name for the Desktop browser clients

+peek_plugin_base.PeekVortexUtil.peekMobileName = 'peek-mobile'

+The vortex name for the Mobile device/browser clients

+peek plugin base.PeekVortexUtil.peekServerName = 'peek-server'

+The vortex name for the Server service

+peek_plugin_base.PeekVortexUtil.peekStorageName = 'peek-storage'

+The vortex name for the Storage service

 peek_plugin_base.PeekVortexUtil.peekWorkerName = 'peek-worker'

 The vortex name for the Worker service

-'''

 (M) PluginCommonEntryHookABC

-'''

 class peek_plugin_base.PluginCommonEntryHookABC.PluginCommonEntryHookABC (pluginName:

-'''

 str,

-pluginRootDir:
+plug-

+in-

+Root-

+Dir:

 str)

 Bases: object

-$load() \rightarrow None$
+load() \rightarrow None

 Load

 This will be called when the plugin is loaded, just after the db is migrated.
-Place any custom initialiastion steps here.
+Place any custom initialiastion

+steps here.

 name

 Plugin Name

 Returns The name of this plugin

 packageCfg

 Package Config

 Returns A reference to the plugin_package.json loader object (see json-cfg)

 rootDir

 Plugin Root Dir

 Returns The absolute directory where the Plugin package is located.

-$start() \rightarrow None$
+\mathtt{start}() \to \mathrm{None}

 Start

 This method is called by the platform when the plugin should start

-$stop() \rightarrow None$
+stop() \rightarrow None

-Stop

-This method is called by the platform to tell the peek app to shutdown and stop everything it's doing title
+This method is called by the platform to tell the peek app to shutdown and stop everything it's doing

+title

 Peek App Title :return the title of this plugin

-$unload() \rightarrow None$
+unload() \rightarrow None

 Unload

+'''

-This method is called after stop is called, to unload any last resources before the PLUGIN is unlinked from the platform
+This method is called after stop is called, to unload any last resources before the PLUGIN is unlinked from the platform class peek\plugin\base.PluginPackageFileConfig.PluginPackageFileConfig(pluginRootDir: